October 31, 2025

 Conflict also destroys infrastructure such as hospitals, schools and roads, leaving entire communities without vital services like medical care and education.
 Without their needs met, children and the communities they live in struggle to get back on their feet, keeping them in poverty.

-According to the World Bank, natural disasters force 26 million people into poverty every year.
+According to the World Bank, 26 million people are forced into poverty due to natural disasters, every year.
 For example, natural disasters like earthquakes and hurricanes destroy homes and communities, leaving many children and families with nothing but the clothes on their backs.

 Floods or droughts destroy critical crops that families depend on for their income and nutrition.
 Even if families have some savings to turn to, it’s often far from enough to cover their needs after losing everything.

-But those who already live in poverty before disaster?
+But those who already lived in poverty before the disaster?
 They don’t have any buffer or savings to turn to, leaving them without access to shelter, food, clean water and other necessities.

 Poverty causes hunger.
 However, hunger also perpetuates poverty.
 For example, hunger can diminish a child’s immunity to disease and illness, keeping them sick and unable to attend school.

-Without an education, children can’t learn the skills they need to provide for themselves or their families as adults.
-This often means they must raise their own children hungry and malnourished, perpetuating poverty for the next generation.
+Due to lessened immunity and inability to receive education, children can’t learn the skills they need to provide for themselves or their families as adults.

-One in three people globally lacks access to clean drinking water.
+One in three people globally lack access to clean drinking water.
 And for many families, finding water is an all-day task.

 Children and families often must travel to find water and bring it back to their homes.
 For adults, this is time spent away from work.
 And for kids, this is time they could spend learning and growing.
 And if the water they gather is contaminated, sickness will keep them from work and school as well.

-Many impoverished children can’t get quality medical care (if medical services are available in their community at all).
-In fact, about 4.5 billion people are not able to access essential health services.
+Many impoverished children can’t get quality medical care (if medical services are available in their community at all.)
+In fact, about 4.5 billion people cannot access essential health services.

 Without access to basic medical care, children suffer from preventable illnesses.
 Like hunger, this keeps children from going to school, leaving them without the skills needed to achieve brighter futures.